ethanselzer/react-cursor-position/README.md

 ReactCursorPosition wraps its children in a div, which mouse cursor position is plotted relative to.

 Each child component will receive a prop named `cursorPosition`, which has the following structure.
+This structure, and property name, may also be altered by implementing the optional `mapChildProps` feature.

 ```JavaScript
 {